Jaydot2llc/jaydot2-ui/README.md

-# Welcome to React Router!
+# Jaydot2 Website UI

-A modern, production-ready template for building full-stack React applications using React Router.
+This is the source code repository for the Jaydot2 website UI.
+It is build with React Router.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/remix-run/react-router-templates/tree/main/default)